Uganda remembers The Martyrs of Uganda who died for their Faith on June 3rd each year.

 Kabaka Mwanga turned on the Christians – even on his attendant who was a devout convert to the Catholic Faith whose name was Joseph Mukasa and who had brought many to Christ – up to 500 young men and boys who were pages in the court of the Kabaka.
 These young pages respected Joseph Mukasa and followed his lead as he led them into their faith with Christ.
 Mukasa was also admired by Kabaka Mwanga ll since Joseph Mukasa once killed a snake with his bare hands as it was about to strike the Kabaka.

-When Kabaka Mwanga ll planned to kill the new and first Anglican Bishop James Hannington – Joseph Mukasa warned him not to do so, and the Kabaka went ahead and had the Archbishop put to death.
+When Kabaka Mwanga ll planned to kill the new and first Anglican Bishop James Hannington – Joseph Mukasa warned him not to do so, and the Kabaka went ahead and had the archbishop put to death.
 John Mukasa further enraged the Kabaka when he opposed the Kabaka from using young pages as sex partners.
-John Mukasa taught the boys how to avoid sexual encounters with the Kabaka and to stay out of his way.
+John Mukasa taught the boys how to avoid sexual encounters with the Kabaka and stay out of his way.

 John Mukasa’s response was one based on his abiding faith in Christ – as he was facing his executioner, he told him, “a Christian who gives his life for God has no reason to fear death….
 Tell Mwanga, he, “that he has condemned me unjustly, but I forgive him with all my heart.”
-The executioner did not burn him but beheaded him as an act of mercy and then burned his body.
+The executioner did not burn him but beheaded him as a merciful act and then burned his body.

 The Kabaka, who still was enraged, demanded the loyalty of all of his Christian pages by renouncing their Christian Faith – if they did not do that, the result would be death for them.
-Charles Lwanga had taken on the place as head of the pages.
+Charles Lwanga had taken place as head of the pages.
 He became their spiritual leader and, like Mukasa before him, protected the boys from the advances of the Kabaka.
 He continuously taught them how to keep their faith amid persecution.

-He sentenced those who prayed to death and to be burned alive at Namugongo – they were led on the 25-kilometer walk – they were closely tied up but kept up their spirits by praying aloud, reciting Bible Verses and the Catholic Catechism while they were being led to their death.
+He sentenced those who prayed to death and to be burned alive at Namugongo – they were led on the 25-kilometer walk – they were closely tied up but kept up their spirits by praying aloud, reciting Bible Verses, and the Catholic Catechism while they were being led to their death.

-June 3rd, Martyr’s Day is an acknowledgment that these young men were the seed of the Church, which now has come to fruition and developed into a sturdy tree though with different branches.
+June 3rd, Martyr’s Day, is an acknowledgment that these young men were the seed of the Church, which now has come to fruition and developed into a sturdy tree though with different branches.

-If you have some extra time in Kampala – visit Namugongo – a most critical time, and you will realize why most Ugandans are people of faith – it is because of the seed of the martyrs of Uganda – perpetuated by other faithful Men and Women since that time.
+If you have some extra time in Kampala – visit Namugongo – a critical time, and you will realize why most Ugandans are people of faith – it is because of the seed of the martyrs of Uganda – perpetuated by other faithful Men and Women since that time.